JPMorgan Chase & Co. Acquires 51,159 Shares of Lumber Liquidators Holdings, Inc. (NYSE:LL)

 JPMorgan Chase & Co. increased its holdings in Lumber Liquidators Holdings, Inc. (NYSE:LL) by 39.1% in the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 181,940 shares of the specialty retailer’s stock after buying an additional 51,159 shares during the period.
 JPMorgan Chase & Co.’s holdings in Lumber Liquidators were worth $4,570,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other large investors have also modified their holdings of LL.
-Meeder Asset Management Inc. increased its position in shares of Lumber Liquidators by 2,642.6% during the first quarter.
-Meeder Asset Management Inc. now owns 1,673 shares of the specialty retailer’s stock worth $42,000 after purchasing an additional 1,612 shares in the last quarter.
-Vantage Consulting Group Inc acquired a new position in shares of Lumber Liquidators during the fourth quarter worth $66,000.
-Lazard Asset Management LLC acquired a new position in shares of Lumber Liquidators during the fourth quarter worth $66,000.
-North Star Investment Management Corp. acquired a new position in shares of Lumber Liquidators during the first quarter worth $111,000.
+Other large investors have also modified their holdings of the company.
+Meeder Asset Management Inc. raised its stake in Lumber Liquidators by 2,642.6% in the first quarter.
+Meeder Asset Management Inc. now owns 1,673 shares of the specialty retailer’s stock worth $42,000 after buying an additional 1,612 shares in the last quarter.
+Vantage Consulting Group Inc bought a new position in Lumber Liquidators in the fourth quarter worth approximately $66,000.
+Lazard Asset Management LLC bought a new position in Lumber Liquidators in the fourth quarter worth approximately $66,000.
+North Star Investment Management Corp. bought a new position in Lumber Liquidators in the first quarter worth approximately $111,000.
 Finally, KBC Group NV acquired a new position in shares of Lumber Liquidators during the fourth quarter worth $158,000.
 77.15% of the stock is owned by institutional investors.

-In other news, Director Joseph M. Nowicki bought 6,274 shares of the stock in a transaction dated Friday, May 7th.
-The shares were acquired at an average cost of $23.94 per share, with a total value of $150,199.56.
-Following the purchase, the director now directly owns 8,705 shares in the company, valued at approximately $208,397.70.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-2.87% of the stock is currently owned by corporate insiders.
+In other news, Director Joseph M. Nowicki bought 6,274 shares of the business’s stock in a transaction that occurred on Friday, May 7th.
+The shares were purchased at an average cost of $23.94 per share, with a total value of $150,199.56.
+Following the transaction, the director now directly owns 8,705 shares in the company, valued at $208,397.70.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+2.87% of the stock is owned by corporate insiders.

+Lumber Liquidators (NYSE:LL) last released its earnings results on Wednesday, May 5th.
+The specialty retailer reported $0.34 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.21 by $0.13.
+Lumber Liquidators had a return on equity of 30.68% and a net margin of 5.37%.
+The firm had revenue of $283.50 million for the quarter, compared to the consensus estimate of $293.12 million.
+During the same period in the prior year, the firm earned $0.44 EPS.
+The firm’s revenue was up 6.0% on a year-over-year basis.
+As a group, sell-side analysts predict that Lumber Liquidators Holdings, Inc. will post 1.36 earnings per share for the current year.

 Lumber Liquidators Holdings, Inc, together with its subsidiaries, operates as a multi-channel specialty retailer of hard-surface flooring, and hard-surface flooring enhancements and accessories.
 The company offers hardwood species; engineered hardwood, laminate, resilient vinyl, water-resistant vinyl plank, and porcelain tile flooring products; renewable flooring, and bamboo and cork products; and a selection of flooring enhancements and accessories, including moldings, noise-reducing underlayments, adhesives, and flooring tools under the Bellawood and Coreluxe brand.